aurora-stone/HW2/README.md

 # Portfolio

 For this assignment I created a website using semantic HTML and CSS.
-For the creation initial portfolio, I followed the acceptance criteria.
-As follows:
+For the creation of the portfolio, I followed the acceptance criteria.
+These were as follows:

 GIVEN I need to sample a potential employee's previous work WHEN I load their portfolio